adam-bouafia/Gas-Monitoring-System/README.md

-Sure, I can help you draft a README file for your GitHub repository.
-This README will provide an overview of your IoT project, including details about its components and how to set it up.
-Here's a template you can use:

-IoT Project with Node-RED and InfluxDB
+Gas Monitoring System - IoT Project with Node-RED , InfluxDB and Telegram-Bot

 Overview
 This repository contains the necessary files for setting up an IoT project using Node-RED and InfluxDB.
 The project is designed for real-time data processing and visualization, and includes integration with a Telegram bot for notifications.